Jeevang1-epic/G1_nova-scholar-automation/README.md

 * Enter a complex research query into the main search interface (e.g., "Self-reflecting capabilities in autonomous LLM agents").

 * Click "Deploy Autonomous Agent" and allow the engine to navigate the web, extract data, and generate the analytical summary.

+## Disclaimer

+* This project was developed as a proof-of-concept for the Devpost hackathon.
+Users are responsible for their own AWS Bedrock API usage costs when running this application locally or via cloud deployment.